OuhscBbmc/redcap-manual-v1/for-contributors/outline-draft.md

     1. Chapter: Record Status Dashboard
     1. Chapter: Randomizing Participants
     1. Chapter: Data Entry via CDIS & FHIR
-    1. Chapter: security consideration for beginners
+    1. Chapter: Security Consideration for Beginners
     1. Internal notes for this part:
         1. Keep these chapters short & sweet so you don't overwhelm new users